GHOST-Aram/node-ts-starter/README.md

 ## 1.Intialize Project Directory and Install Dev Dependencies
 First and foremost, we re going to create a project directory, generate `package.json` file and install preliminary dependencies in the following sequence.

-1. Create a folder with a name of your choice and open it in your favorite IDE.
+a) Create a folder with a name of your choice and open it in your favorite IDE.
-2. Generate package.json file using the command `npm init -y`
+b) Generate package.json file using the command `npm init -y`
-3. Install development dependencies using the command
+c) Install development dependencies using the command

 `npm install -D typescript ts-node @types/node nodemon`